Coolsonickirby/Smash-Ultimate-Documentation/docs/Reverse Engineering/Walkthroughs/Disabling Auto-Play on Playlist Music Selection.md

 ## Converting into a Skyline Plugin
 We have our newfound knowledge on how to prevent the game from automatically playing the music when we pick a song, but now we have to manually no_op the function every time we want the game to not play the song.
 If we want to distribute this as a mod so that users can enjoy it, we can't expect them to have GDB and be willing to put up with manually noping the instruction themselves every time.
 That's where skyline plugins come in!
 We'll create a sklyine plugin that patches the offset with a `nop` instruction every time the game boots!

-So first, we'll run the usual `cargo skyline new <project_name>` to make a new skyline project.
+So first, we'll run the `cargo skyline new <project_name>` command to make a new skyline project.
 Then open up that folder with your favorite IDE (I'll be using VSCode).

 Go to `src/lib.rs` and remove the `println!(...)` line from the main function.
 Now make a new line in `main()` and write the following:
 `skyline::patching::Patch::in_text(0x1b352a8).nop().expect("Failed to patch 0x1b352a8")`